 The Contest Sponsors will not be responsible for any lost, delayed, misdirected, illegible, incomplete, damaged or undeliverable Submissions, or any delay or failure to transmit, process, receive or consider Submissions.

 By entering The Contest, each Entrant represents, declares, and agrees that:

-- Entrant is the original creator and the sole owner of the entire Submission, including, the musical composition, together with any accompanying words and the sound recording;
+- Entrant is the original creator and the sole owner of the entire Submission, including, the musical composition, together with any accompanying lyrics and the sound recording;

 - The Submission meets all of the eligibility requirements set out in these Contest Rules;

-- The Submission is being submitted on a non-conﬁdential basis and, the Contest Sponsors may use the Submission as set forth in the “License” section below, including post the Submission to a website, use in advertising, or otherwise use that Submission in connection with The Contest without notice or compensation to the Entrant;
+- The Submission is being submitted on a non-conﬁdential basis and, the Contest Sponsors may use the Submission as set forth in the “License” section below, including posting the Submission to a website, use of the Submission in advertising, or otherwise use that Submission in connection with The Contest without notice or compensation to the Entrant;

-- Entrant is able and willing to perform the live audition on March 31, 2016 if selected as a top three finalist in either the Soloist/Duos category or the Group category;
+- Entrant is able and willing to perform at the Sound Off Showdown on March 23, 2017 if selected as a top three finalist in either the Soloist/Duos category or the Group category;

 - With respect to the Duo Entrants and Group Entrants, each member thereof is bound by the Contest Rules regardless of whether or not he/she is the member who completed the Application form and/or otherwise submitted the Submission on behalf of the Duo Entrant or Group Entrant.